brown-ccv/version-control-with-git/README.md

 [Jump to Exercises](#Exercises)

 The aim of the workshop is to get you started using version control, which is a great skill to have as you develop code, scrips, and even your thesis.   <em>Anything</em> that you edit can benefit from version control.
 Version control allows you to recover previous versions of your project, and it allows multiple people to work on the same documents.
-Git is an extremely powerful tool, and you can start using it in a simple way to make your life easier.
+Git is an extremely powerful tool for version control, which you can start using in a simple way to make your life easier.

 ## Important Concepts